 During kyphoplasty, your Florida Medical Pain Management specialist inserts a balloon into the fractured vertebra.
 They use a special X-ray to help them guide the balloon into place.
 They then inflate the balloon, which pushes against the vertebra.

 The balloon helps to reposition your vertebra and restore it to its original height.
 By improving the structure of the fractured vertebra, it also relieves the pressure on surrounding nerves that is causing your pain.

 Once in place, your provider then deflates and removes the balloon.
 To stabilize your spine, they fill the space with a medically safe material that quickly hardens.

 Immediately after your kyphoplasty, you should experience instant relief from pain.
 The pain relief continues to improve over time as you recover at home.

 Your Florida Medical Pain Management provider can recommend the right time to return to your usual routine.
 In many cases, you should limit activities for several days to allow your body to heal properly before you resume light activities.

-You’ll need to avoid strenuous exercise and heavy lifting for six weeks or more to prevent additional fractures or other complications.
+You’ll need to avoid strenuous exercise and heavy lifting for six weeks or more to prevent additional fractures.

 If you have chronic pain from a compression fracture, schedule a consultation for kyphoplasty by calling the Florida Medical Pain Management office nearest you or by requesting an appointment online today.